Binance Futures prohibited in France? Why and what options?

 • Unlike centralized platforms , these platforms use liquidity pools (cryptos reserves provided by other users) to execute orders.

-• Some also use a decentralized order book like dYdX , to better control the price of transactions.
+• Some also use an Order Book Hors-chain , like dYdX , to improve the speed of transactions.

 6. Safety and transparency